Fabrics Explained

 These fabrics are usually thicker and more durable than dressmaking fabrics.

-Fire Retardant Upholstery Fabrics
+Upholstery Fabrics Fire Retardant

 Fire retardant fabrics are designed to meet safety standards for furniture and furnishings.